dmd-program/dmd-100/projects/ritual/ritual_interview.md

-# Ritual Project

-## Interview Instructions
+# Interview
-Complete Part A and B, which have been divided into steps.
+The purpose of this interview is to understand the challenges that a user faces.

 ## Asking 'Five Whys'
-The goal of Part A is to better understand a potentially complex or ambiguous issue and get to a more human or emotional aspect of a problem.
+Asking why helps us to better understand a potentially complex or ambiguous issue and get to a more human or emotional aspect of a problem.

 ### Step 1

-1. What are three things you struggle with?
-Write them down in your journal.
-2. Which one impacts you the most?
-Circle it.
+Start by asking your participant about something they do every day that they find distracting, challenging, frustrating, or something they wish they didn't have to do.
+Record their responses in your journal.

 ### Step 2

-Look at the response you circled in **Step 1**.
-Why is this a struggle?
-Write a short response in your journal.
+Ask them **why**, five times.
+Five is important because core issues will start to emerge around four or five levels deep.
+Ask about their responses specifically to avoid horizontal questions.
+For example, "Why else didn't you get your homework done?" is a horizontal question.
+"Why didn't you have enough time to complete the assignment?" is a deeper question.

 ### Step 3